algbio/emerald-ui/README.md

 ## About EMERALD

 EMERALD goes beyond traditional pairwise sequence alignment by identifying not just the optimal alignment, but also suboptimal alignments and regions (_safety windows_) where alignments are consistently reliable across different scoring schemes.
-This has been described in Andreas Grigorjew, Artur Gynter, Fernando H.C.
-Dias, Benjamin Buchfink, Hajk-Georg Drost, Alexandru I. Tomescu, Sensitive inference of alignment-safe intervals from biodiverse protein sequence clusters using EMERALD, Genome Biology 24, 168 (2023), [https://doi.org/10.1186/s13059-023-03008-6](https://doi.org/10.1186/s13059-023-03008-6).
+This has been described in [Sensitive inference of alignment-safe intervals from biodiverse protein sequence clusters using EMERALD, Genome Biology 2023](https://doi.org/10.1186/s13059-023-03008-6).

 ### Key Features